 As a result, the number in cell B2 is rounded to 3 decimal places.

 Note: If you format the cell as a number, Excel displays 2 decimal places by default.

 Limit Decimal Places in Google Sheets

 In Google Sheets, decimal numbers are also displayed depending on the column width.
-Unlike Excel, Google Sheets doesn’t recognize a number unless it’s formatted as one.
+Unlike Excel, Google Sheets doesn’t automatically display rounded values.
 Therefore, if you reduce the column width, it won’t round the number, just cut off the extra decimal places.

-3. In the Custom number formats window, enter #,##0.0 and click Apply.
+- In the Custom number formats window, enter #,##0.0 and click Apply.
 Zeros after the decimal point represent the number of decimal places that will be displayed.